wilfredinni/javascript-cheatsheet/docs/cheatsheet/control-flow.md

 In JavaScript, `if`, `else if`, and `else` are used to create conditional statements that allow your code to make decisions and take different actions depending on certain conditions.
 Here's how they work:

+### if

-1. **if**: This is used to specify a block of code to be executed if a specified condition is true.
+This is used to specify a block of code to be executed if a specified condition is true.

 ```javascript
 let a = 10;